 Let’s get one thing out of the way: hardwood flooring is durable.
-Able to last decades with the proper care, it definitely is called the “king of floorings” for a reason!
-That being said, no flooring type is immune to damage, even when it reaches the top of the durability charts, so to speak; if you notice your solid hardwood flooring has sprung a hairline crack, you’ve no doubt learned this firsthand.
+As it’s able to last decades with the proper care, it definitely is called the “king of floorings” for a reason!
+That being said, no flooring type is immune to damage, even when it reaches the top of the durability charts.
+If you notice your solid hardwood flooring has sprung a hairline crack, you’ve no doubt learned this firsthand.

-So what should you do?
+While hardwood is overall quite long-lasting, cracks are an issue that can arise.
+So what should you do when this happens to you?
 Is your prefinished hardwood flooring salvageable?
 What caused the crack in the first place?
 E Hardwoods & Flooring, where you can buy hardwood flooring online, is here with the answers below.

 If you’ve recently dropped something heavy on your hardwood flooring or dragged a huge piece of furniture across it, you certainly know what not to do again!
 However, not all hardwood cracks originate from a clumsy misstep.
-If, for example, the humidity in your house has rapidly changed, it can lead to hardwood planks splitting near the seams.
+If, for example, the humidity in your house has rapidly changed, it can lead to hardwood planks splitting near the seams or buckling.

-Indeed, all sorts of things can cause a split, so if you can’t pinpoint the incident that did, check out your air’s moisture content, the age of the flooring, if there is too much space between boards, and how much its protective coating has been worn down.
+Indeed, all sorts of things can cause a split, so if you can’t pinpoint the incident that did, check out a few major components, such as: